 There are no DJ’s on KLR but we do use professional voiceovers between some songs to identify the station and to pre-trail any events or special features.
 Occasionally, the station owner may present the music for a party in Second Life, and this year the station broadcast live from the virtual Second Pride arena featuring 2 popular Second Life DJ’s.
 It is part of the plan to attend events and broadcast live from time to time.

 EVENT ORGANISERS: If you would like KLR to feature your Second Life event, or broadcast live from it, IM anthonylovett in world, or use our Contact Form on this website.

 Who owns KLR?

-The service is produced voluntarily by a former professional radio presenter/producer with 23 years of service to the industry in both commercial radio and the BBC, and with 5 years experience in managing local community stations licensed by Ofcom.
+The service is produced voluntarily by a former professional radio presenter/producer with 23 years of service to the industry in both commercial radio and the BBC, and with 5 years experience in managing local voluntary community radio stations licensed by Ofcom.

 Who listens to KLR?

 KLR is designed to be a sustaining service in virtual establishments in Second Life, such as nightclubs, shops and malls.
 KLR is also used by parcel owners as their land default station, or to program into their in-world radios.
-We also know that some Second Life members have tuned KLR into their desktop PC’s, mobile phones, tablets, and laptops.
-Our URL is: https://sonic.onlineaudience.co.uk/8078/stream
+We also know that some Second Life members have tuned KLR into their desktop PC’s, mobile phones, tablets and laptops.
+Our main URL is: https://sonic.onlineaudience.co.uk/8078/stream